iyobo/jollofjs/packages/isvalid/README.md

 This ensures that a string can be matched against a regular expressions pattern.
 The validator throws an exception if the string does not match the pattern.

-Example shows a string that must contain at least one latin letter or numbers:
+Example shows a string that must contain at least one latin letter or decimal number:

     { type: String, match /^[a-zA-Z0-9]+$/ }